-The initial two milestone payments of US\$50 million were included in the transaction price at contract inception in 2017.
+Certain milestone payments were allocated to the single performance obligation in the Janssen Agreement to deliver the license of intellectual property.
+The initial two milestone payments of aggregate US\$50 million were included in the transaction price at contract inception in 2017 and recognized when the single performance obligation to deliver the intellectual property, including a technology transfer service, was completed in 2018.
 Subsequently in 2019, an additional two milestone payments of US\$60 million were included in the transaction price when the milestones triggered by dosing of a specified number of patients in the CARTITUDE-1 clinical trial were achieved.
 In 2020, an additional milestone with a payment of US\$75 million was achieved relating to the clinical development of cilta-cel.
 In 2021, three additional milestone payments amounting to US\$65 million were achieved relating to the submission of a Marketing Authorization to the EMA, enrollment of a specified number of patients in the CARTITUDE-5 clinical trial and filing of a Drug approval application for a product by the Ministry of Health, Labour and Welfare in Japan.

 As of December 31, 2021, pursuant to the license and collaboration agreement, the remaining future contractual milestone payments for the Group aggregated to US\$1,100 million for the achievement of various development, regulatory, manufacturing and net trade sales milestones.
-More specifically, the future contractual milestones consist of US\$125 million for the achievement of specified manufacturing milestones, US\$60 million for the achievement of specified regulatory milestones and US\$210 million for the achievement of specified net trade sales milestones.
+More specifically, the future contractual milestones consist of US\$125 million for the achievement of specified manufacturing milestones, US\$60 million for the achievement of specified development milestones, US\$705 million for the achievement of specified regulatory milestones and US\$210 million for the achievement of specified net trade sales milestones.
 The Group's development plans and research progresses might change from time to time, which would increase the uncertainties of achieving future contractual milestones.
 The Company does not believe US\$280 million of the remaining US\$1,100 million contractual milestone payments would be eligible to be received based on a subsequent change in development plan with the collaborator.
 Furthermore, the Company assessed that achievement of all the remaining contractual milestones is highly uncertain and the related milestone payments are not included in the transaction price.
 The milestone is achieved when the triggering event described in the agreement occurs.